mbaersch/custom-session-manager/README.md

 ![Template Status](https://img.shields.io/badge/Community%20Template%20Gallery%20Status-submitted-orange) ![Repo Size](https://img.shields.io/github/repo-size/mbaersch/custom-session-manager) ![License](https://img.shields.io/github/license/mbaersch/custom-session-manager)

 This template can be used to handle a custom session.
-The tag creates and manages a session with a timestamp, random hash / id and limited lifetime and optionally counts sessions in a second, persistent cookie.
+The tag creates and manages a session with a timestamp, random hash / id and limited lifetime.
+Optionally counts sessions in a second, persistent cookie.
 The hash can be used as a limited user id.

 ## Usage
 Add a tag and enter a **domain name**.
 If empty, the tag creates cookies for the current host only.
 The **default session duration** is 30 minutes and can be set to a custom value in the next field.